tango-controls/tango-doc/source/administration/index.rst

 Administration
 ==============

-For more information you can see useful :ref:`tutorials-only-for-all` and :ref:`how-tos-for-administrators`.
+In addtion to the articles listed below you may find :ref:`tutorials-only-for-all` and :ref:`how-tos-for-administrators` interesting.

 :audience:`administrators`